-Pancreatic cancer is one of the leading causes of cancer deaths and is often viewed by doctors and patients alike as a veritable death sentence.
+Pancreatic cancer makes up about 3% of all diagnosed cancer cases.
+Yet it's the 4th leading cause of cancer death in women and the 5th leading cause of cancer death in men.
+It is often viewed by doctors and patients alike as a veritable death sentence.

-But even with Stage 4 Pancreatic Cancer, it doesn't have to be.
+But even with advanced Stage 4 pancreatic cancer, it doesn't have to be.

 Cancers arising in the pancreas may not exhibit any noticeable symptoms in the early stage.
 Because of this, pancreatic cancer is typically diagnosed at a late stage making treatment difficult and prognosis poor.